Affordable Housing

 Greater Cincinnati Foundation (GCF) has seeded the Affordable Housing Impact Investing Pool (AHIIP) with $1 million dollars and raised close to $9 million dollars in the past three years, far exceeding the initial five-year goal of $5 million dollars.
 Our leadership work in the affordable housing space has created a momentum for the region to solve this critical need in the community.

-Give to the Annual Fund through your donor advised fund.
+Give to the Together in Generosity Fund through your donor advised fund.

 Log In to Giving connection

-Make a credit card donation to the Annual Fund.
+Make a credit card donation to the Together in Generosity Fund.

 Make A Credit Card Donation